Azure-Samples/azure-ai-content-understanding-python/docs/set_env_for_training_data_and_reference_doc.md

     - Option A - Generate a SAS URL manually on Azure Storage Explorer
         - Right-click on blob container and select the `Get Shared Access Signature...` in the menu.
         - Check the required permissions: `Read`, `Write` and `List`
+        - We will need `Write` for uploading, modifying, or appending blobs
         - Click the `Create` button.
         <img src="./get-access-signature.png" height="600" />  <img src="./choose-signature-options.png" height="600" />
         - *Copy the SAS URL:* After creating the SAS, click `Copy` to get the URL with token.
 This will be used as the value for **TRAINING_DATA_SAS_URL** or **REFERENCE_DOC_SAS_URL** when running the sample code.